8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 Because financial entities expect all businesses to have these descriptions on their accounts, the entrepreneurs immediately fall into the same way of thinking as everyone else, i.e. they have to set up a business that has 'selling people' and 'creative people' and never the twain shall meet!

-In my opinion, so many failed businesses never had a chance.
-Before you even start to think about the disconnect between sales and marketing, remember that business owners set up their businesses to accommodate the bankers and then spent the next (however many) decades trying to figure out why their businesses weren't working the way they had dreamed.
+In my opinion, so many failed businesses never had a chance and before you even start to think about the disconnect between sales and marketing, remember that business owners set up their businesses to accommodate the bankers and then spent the next (however many) decades trying to figure out why their businesses weren't working the way they had dreamed.

 Back in the day, it was ok to cold call, even if it was a 100-1 shot of finding someone interested.
 It was ok to do mailshots and get a 2% or less response rate and it was ok to send out unsolicited emails and get a 0.5% response.
 Why?
 Because everyone was getting to grips with the new technologies.